 Besley offers a few explanations that comport with our continued search for institutional change in the North Korean political system, including reduced personalism, greater institutionalization within the party, or granting more responsibility to the Cabinet.
 So far, not much luck.
 But Besley lays out the arguments clearly.
 First, authoritarian regimes are more successful if there are organized “selectorates” that can hold the leader responsible for poor performance; think about the functioning role of the Politburo and Politburo Standing Committee in China.
 Second, turnover matters.
 The probability of leadership change in a given year is 13% for high growth autocracies and 7% for low growth ones.
 In other words, autocracies with highly stable leaderships (North Korea under the Kims, Cuba under the Castros, Syria under the Assads—note any patterns here?) do worse.

 Don’t hold your breath, but things could improve in North Korea even if it developed a more accountable brand of authoritarian rule.
-And a sudden transition to democratic rule—an even lower probability—would not necessarily have longer-term growth effects; indeed, it could even be superior to a more prolonged transition.
+And a sudden transition to democratic rule—an even lower probability—would not necessarily have adverse longer-term growth effects; indeed, it could even be superior to a more prolonged transition.